Tour De Lac d’Annecy

 I woke up at 6am to complete silence and opened my eyes to admire the sun glaring bright and with optimism through the open window.
-Where in the world could I be when the sun shines through an open window and there isn’t even the peek of a sound outside in the street?
+Where in the world could I be when the sun shines through an open window and there isn’t even the hint of a sound outside in the street?

-I pushed the curtains aside taking in the scents of fresh flowers that hung with grace in an ageing basket outside, and leaned out to take in the scene.
-Before me, sat alongside autumn colours in the shimmering canal is a 12th century prison: The Palais de I’Isle and to my right I can see the beautiful colours of the lake while above them the mossy peaks of the mountains rise and fall through bright blue skies – each rise dotted with quaint villages and distant chateaus.
+I pushed the curtains taking in the scents of fresh flowers that hung with grace in an ageing basket outside, and leaned out to take in the scene.
+Before me, sat alongside early autumn colours in the shimmering canal is a 12th century prison: The Palais de I’Isle and to my right I can see the beautiful colours of a lake while above them the mossy peaks of the mountains rise and fall through bright blue skies.
+Each rise dotted with quaint villages and distant chateaus.
 Below me, a woman and her white Bichon Frise slowly walk over the old stone bridge and made towards the lake.

-I continued, stopping at the occasional cafe and passing through an old rail tunnel through the mountains that is now a dedicated bicycle-only tunnel.
+I continued, stopping at the occasional cafe and passing through an old rail tunnel that once led trains through the mountains but is now a dedicated bicycle-only tunnel.
 I cycled on for at least another 20 minutes, wondering why the people had began to thin out every so slightly and then I caught my first look at the snowy peak of Mt.
 Blanc in the distance.

 There are plenty of photo opportunities on the way and if, like me, you can’t help but pay more attention to the views than the map – you could end up on the outskirts of Albertville – miles away from the turning that takes cyclists to the right side of the lake…

-Retracing my tire tracks back a few miles I finally got on track, riding high in the mountains, up vast stretches of road and down to beautiful villages like Menthon-St-Bernard and Veyrier du lac – both worth a stop for their sleepy atmospheres and vibrant views and the lovely castle in Menthon-St-Bernard if you have the time.
+Retracing my tracks back a few miles I finally got on track, riding high in the mountains, up vast stretches of road and down to beautiful villages like Menthon-St-Bernard and Veyrier du lac – both worth a stop for their sleepy atmospheres and vibrant views and the lovely castle in Menthon-St-Bernard if you have the time.

-If you fancy a break from the bike you might consider a little game of mountainside tennis in the courts that you’ll find somewhere between Talloires and Menthon-Saint-Bernard – or even a quick round of Crazy Golf…with views of the lake of course.
-There are plenty of beaches on both sides of Lac d’Annecy – but it’s also entirely possible to find a remote spot where there are fewer people if you prefer.
-I stopped for a swim on the east side of the lake – just a few miles now from Annecy and with a view of the imposing L’Imperial Palace hotel.
+If you need a break from the bike you might consider a little game of mountainside tennis in the courts that you’ll find somewhere between Talloires and Menthon-Saint-Bernard – or even a quick round of Crazy Golf…with views of the lake of course.
+There are plenty of beaches on both sides of Lac d’Annecy but it’s also entirely possible to find a remote spot where there are fewer people if you prefer.
+I stopped for a swim on the east side of the lake just a few miles now from Annecy and with a view of the grand L’Imperial Palace hotel.